Sensory substitution: History

 The idea of sensory substitution was introduced in the 1980s by Paul Bach-y-Rita as a means of using one sensory modality, mainly tactition, to gain environmental information to be used by another sensory modality, mainly vision.
 Thereafter, the entire field was discussed by Chaim-Meyer Scheff in "Experimental model for the study of changes in the organization of human sensory information processing through the design and testing of non-invasive prosthetic devices for sensory impaired people".
 The first sensory substitution system was developed by Bach-y-Rita et al. as a means of brain plasticity in congenitally blind individuals.
 After this historic invention, sensory substitution has been the basis of many studies investigating perceptive and cognitive neuroscience.
 Sensory substitution is often employed to investigate predictions of the embodied cognition framework.
 Within the theoretical framework specifically the concept of sensorimotor contingencies is investigated utilizing sensory substitution.
 Furthermore, sensory substitution has contributed to the study of brain function, human cognition and rehabilitation.
+More recently the philosophy and psychology of sensory substituon and augmentation in an edited volume of that name by Fiona Macpherson.